reslp/genomics/README.md

 #### ortho_select.py

-Uses OrthoMCL output to select sequences belonging to orthologous groups from multiple species.
+Uses OrthoMCL or blast all vs. all output to select sequences belonging to orthologous groups from multiple species.

 Used non-standard Libraries:
 pandas, BioPython